castacks/AirStack/README.md

 You need at least 25GB free to install the Docker image.

-Have some nice GPU to run Isaac Sim locally.
+Have an NVIDIA GPU >= RTX 3070 to run Isaac Sim locally.

 # Setup
 ## Clone